-The book features all kinds of illustrations, designed in such a way that it looks like if they were made by some naturalist studying extraterrestrial beings and nature.
+The book features all kinds of illustrations, designed in such a way that it looks like if they were made by some scientist studying extraterrestrial beings in nature.
 In this psychedelic encyclopedia one can find hand-drawn colored-pencil illustrations of bizarre and fantastical flora, fauna, anatomies, fashions, and foods.
 Surrealist scenes include bleeding fruit; a plant that grows into roughly the shape of a chair and is subsequently made into one; a lovemaking couple that metamorphoses into an alligator; etc.

 The word “Codex” in the title means “book” (from Latin “caudex”), and “Seraphinianus” is derived from the author’s last name, Serafini (which in Italian, refers to the seraphs).
 Literally, Codex Seraphinianus means Serafini’s book.
 The title is indeed fitting since the book, which sells for as much as $500 on Amazon, is a veritable trip inside the artist’s mind.